MeshlineMeshlineGet Private Beta

 Part B: Signal-Based Selling (The "Why Now?")

-Old school selling was contacting a VP of Marketing just because they had the right job title.
-Signal-based selling is contacting them because specific news just came out.
+Signal-based selling is contacting someone because specific news just came out.

 Part C: Engagement-Based Selling (The "Who Cares?")